PTSD: National Center for PTSD

 - Media balance.
 While staying informed about current events is important, it may be helpful to limit exposure to "doomscrolling," or focusing on negative and discouraging media content.

 For those people who continue to feel distressed, consider talking to a health care provider.
-Talking to a mental health provider can be helpful for people who are feeling overwhelmed, having difficulties with relationships, or struggles with day-to-day functioning at work, school or household responsibilities.
+Talking to a mental health provider can be helpful for people who are feeling overwhelmed, having difficulties with relationships, or struggling with day-to-day functioning at work, school or household responsibilities.

 Racial trauma can negatively affect physical, mental and emotional health, and in some cases, lead to PTSD.
 If self-care is not enough to cope with the impact of racial trauma in daily life, seeking professional help can be valuable.
 A mental health provider can help to assess the negative impacts of racial trauma and to work with people to identify effective coping and treatment strategies.
 Some VA facilities offer Race-Based Stress and Trauma Empowerment groups designed to treat racial stress and trauma.
 Evidence-based talk therapies for PTSD—like Cognitive Processing Therapy (CPT), Prolonged Exposure (PE) and Eye-Movement Desensitization and Reprocessing (EMDR)—can help to treat PTSD due to racial trauma.